 DOES IT HURT WHEN REMOVING WISDOM TEETH?

-When the surgeon removes your wisdom teeth you will receive a local anaesthetic to numb the area.
-Your surgeon will be on hand to add more local anaesthetic if during the surgery you are still feeling pain.
+When the surgeon removes your wisdom teeth you will receive a local anesthetic to numb the area.
+Your surgeon will be on hand to add more local anesthetic if during the surgery you are still feeling pain.
 The surgeon can also give you a sedative to help you relax.
 This is a great help if you have any dental fear or anxiety.
-Before the extraction your surgeon will consult with you the options of anaesthetic and sedation so that your extraction will be comfortable and free from pain.
+Before the extraction, your surgeon will consult with you about the options of anesthetic and sedation so that your extraction will be comfortable and free from pain.